alexdelorenzo/html_wrapper/README.md

 ## Example
-It's pretty fast to instantiate and to parse HTML for my needs.
+A bit faster to instantiate and parse HTML.
+Suits my needs.

 ```
 In [1]: import bs4